California governor signs law to protect children from social media addiction

-SACRAMENTO, Calif. — California will make it illegal for social media platforms to knowingly provide addictive feeds to children without parental consent beginning in 2027 under a bill Democratic Gov. Gavin Newsom will sign, his office said Friday.
+SACRAMENTO, Calif. — California will make it illegal for social media platforms to knowingly provide addictive feeds to children without parental consent beginning in 2027 under a new law Democratic Gov. Gavin Newsom signed Friday.

-The California bill will take effect in a state home to some of the largest technology companies in the world after similar proposals have failed to pass in recent years.
+The California law will take effect in a state home to some of the largest technology companies in the world.
+Similar proposals have failed to pass in recent years, but Newsom signed a first-in-the-nation law in 2022 barring online platforms from using users' personal information in ways that could harm children.
 It is part of a growing push in states across the country to try to address the impacts of social media on the well-being of children.

 “Every parent knows the harm social media addiction can inflict on their children — isolation from human contact, stress and anxiety, and endless hours wasted late into the night," Newsom said in a statement.
 “With this bill, California is helping protect children and teenagers from purposely designed features that feed these destructive habits.”